home

 Kozielski et al, 1997

-Research Interests
+Current Research Interests

-Our primary research goal is to measure the drag force and mechanical work required for fast transport of vesicles in cells and to relate this cellular task to the mechanical performance of motor proteins, especially kinesin.
+Our primary research goal was to measure the drag force and mechanical work required for fast transport of vesicles in cells and to relate this cellular task to the mechanical performance of motor proteins, especially kinesin.
 In buffer, the maximum steady force which kinesin can exert is 6.5 pN.
 One ATP is hydrolyzed per 8 nm step, and each step takes 50 microseconds.
 About 100 such steps occur per second during processive movement.
 We have tracked large vesicles in the neurites of live PC12 cells at 37C.
 The tracks suggest that the number of motors pulling an individual vesicle is not constant, but changes roughly once per second between 1, 2, 3, and occasionally 4 motors.
 The maximum velocity of vesicles in PC12 cells is about 2.5 microns/s, about 4 times the maximum velocity in vitro.
 We analyyze the Brownian motion of single vesicles in PC12 cells to determine the viscoelastic modulus of PC12 cytoplasm.
 The viscous drag on the vesicles is 4.6 pN per kinesin, about half the maximum force developed by kinesin against a steady load in a trap.
 [See Hill, Plaza, Bonin, Holzwarth, 2004 in Publications)]

 Our conclusion that vesicle velocity in vivo increases with an increasing number of active motors is still controversial; the conventional view is that for processive motors, such as kinesin, the number of motors does not change the speed.
 To bolster our view, we are determining force-velocity curves for 2, 3, and 4 full-length dimeric kinesin motors during gliding and bead assays in vitro.